lhwright13/BetterBooks/docs/CUSTOMIZATION_GUIDE.md

 ## 2. Experiment with different language models

 The service responsible for interacting with the language model is `services/llm_gateway`.
-Modify `main.py` or replace the OpenAI client with a different provider to try other models.
+Modify `main.py` or adjust `config.json` to experiment with different models.
 The API Gateway forwards `/complete` requests directly to this service.

 ## 3. Change the preprompt